Including single people at Christmas

 4. Be mindful when planning services

 Christmas can a painful time for many single people because of the focus on families and children.
-It can emphasise their lack of a partner or family and making them feel more alone.
+It can emphasise their lack of a partner or family and make them feel more alone.
 This can also be true for couples who don’t have the children they long for; those who’ve lost loved ones; people who’ve experienced a family break-down; full-time carers and many more.

-5. Hold a simple service over the holidays
+6. Hold a simple service over the holidays

 While many are glad of a break from church after Christmas morning, this isn't the case for everyone.
 The sudden stopping of services can leave a gap and take away an important point of connection for single people.